-We receive many inquiries about which kitchen knives to buy, since sometimes it is difficult to know the difference between some models or which one is best for our type of kitchen.
-There are many options and I think it is important to choose well: it is a tool that we will use almost daily for many years.
-In addition, the difference between a good knife and a regular knife is important, it is worth having good knives and giving them good maintenance to be able to work comfortably and safely.
+We get a lot of questions about which kitchen knives to buy, as it is sometimes difficult to know what the difference is between some models or which one is best for our type of kitchen.
+There are many options and I think it is important to choose well: it is a utensil that we will use almost daily for many years.
+In addition, the difference between a good knife and a regular knife is important; it is worth having good knives and giving them good maintenance to be able to work comfortably and safely.

-There is a lot to talk about the different types of knives but in this post I would like to start by explaining the first difference between the knives we have in the store: the composition of its blade.
-In my opinion, understanding what type of knife you need is the first question in choosing a knife.
+There is a lot to say about the different types of knives, but in this post I would like to start by explaining the first difference between the knives we have in the store: the composition of their blade.
+In my opinion, understanding what type of knife you need is the first step in choosing a knife.

 CARBON STEEL KNIVES

-I would like to start by talking about carbon steel knives (such as Pallarès Solsona).
-It is a traditional knife from the area where we live, handcrafted with carbon steel (iron).
-Carbon iron has the drawback that it rusts if we don't dry it immediately, but it offers a lot for very little: it is an inexpensive knife, with a very resistant blade that is easier to sharpen than stainless steel.
-Curiously , Pallarès exports almost all of its production of carbon steel kitchen knives, since they are highly valued in other markets such as the United States, northern Europe or Australia.
+I would like to start by talking about carbon steel knives (like the Pallarès Solsona).
+It is a traditional knife from the area where we live, handcrafted from carbon steel (iron).
+Carbon steel has the disadvantage that it rusts if we do not dry it immediately, but it offers a lot for very little: it is an economical knife, with a very resistant blade that is sharpened more easily than stainless steel.
+Curiously, Pallarès exports almost all of its production of carbon steel kitchen knives, as they are highly valued in other markets such as the United States, northern Europe or Australia.
 You can see more details about these knives in the post prepared by Virginia (here) .

 Pallarès Solsona carbon steel knives, with beech handle (left) and boxwood handle (right)